 There are around 145,000 people currently living with Parkinson’s disease in the UK, and this is expected to rise to 200,000 by 2035 – it’s the fastest growing neurological condition in the world.
 Parkinson’s disease is the second most common neurodegenerative disease after Alzheimer’s disease.
 Currently there is no cure.

-Parkinson’s disease is a destructive disease which causes people’s brains to be progressively damaged.
+Parkinson’s disease causes people’s brains to be progressively damaged.
 This damage can cause a variety of physical, psychological and cognitive issues, including body tremors, problems with movement and balance, as well as depression, anxiety, and memory problems.
-People living with Parkinson’s disease experience a worsening in their quality of life as the disease progresses.
-They’re also likely to develop other conditions such as dementia and are increasingly likely to suffer from a fall.
+Many people living with Parkinson’s disease experience a worsening in their quality of life as the disease progresses.
+They can also be likely to develop other conditions such as dementia and are increasingly likely to suffer from a fall.

-Parkinson’s is much more than just a problem with moving too slowly or having a tremor and a number of other issues affect people.
-Commonly, people have problems with falling and this can be bad enough that they end up in hospital.
-Often this is because their blood pressure drops as the body becomes unable to adapt quick enough to the change when standing up.
-This leads people to collapse.
+Unfortunately Parkinson’s can be more than just a problem with moving too slowly or having a tremor and a number of other issues may affect people.
+Often, people have problems with falling and this can be bad enough that they end up in hospital.

 Half of all people with Parkinson’s also get problems with their bladder, causing them to need to use the toilet more often, but with the added difficulty that getting there is more tricky.
-If their blood pressure is dropping as well, they are at real risk at being injured by falling and ending up in hospital, separated from their loved ones.
+If their blood pressure is dropping as well, they are at real risk at being injured by falling and ending up in hospital.

-Both of these problems cause huge implications for people with Parkinson’s quality of life and importantly can be addressed if they are picked up.
-However, we need to improve the way we assess and treat these issues.
+Both of these problems cause huge implications for people with Parkinson’s quality of life but importantly they can be addressed if they are picked up.
+However, we need to improve the way we assess and treat these issues which is what research at RICE is looking to do.

 About muscle and bone health